 Secondly, as new bacteria are constantly being produced, the old bacteria can smother it if the old bacteria is not removed.
 (This is why lava rock filters loose their efficiency after a period of time.)
 In the Advantage Bead Filter, as soon as the old bacteria dies and let’s loose from the surface of the beads, it is washed away through backwashing allowing the new bacteria to flourish.

-We do not know of another filter that could perform this well with the sudden introduction of such a large fish load and at the same time being medicated, which in itself can cause some filters to crash.
-Tests such as this, show that as a biological filter, the Advantage Bead Filter is hard to beat.
+We do not know of another filter that could perform this well with this sudden introduction of such a large fish load, while simultaneously being medicated.
+That in itself can cause some filters to crash.
+Tests such as this show that as a biological filter, the Advantage Bead Filter is hard to beat.

 Many manufacturer’s claim their filters will give you clear water but few, if any, ever actually test their filters to prove their claims.
 At Sacramento Koi, we decided to test both our Advantage Bead Filter and Advantage Glass Filter to see exactly how well they filtered out particles to produce clear water.
 We contacted Particle Measuring Systems located in Boulder, Colorado, and explained what we wanted to do.
 They were extremely helpful and sent a representative out to work closely with us in both the setup and testing of our filters.
 They recommended the “LiQuilaz EZOP Liquid Particle Counter” for our application.